gvalencios/virtualpainting/README.txt

 Download python version 3.9 in your device.
 Mac: https://www.python.org/ftp/python/3.9.6/python-3.9.6-macos11.pkg
 Windows: https://www.python.org/ftp/python/3.9.6/python-3.9.6-amd64.exe
+Make sure to check the "Add Python to PATH" checkbox when installing Python.

 FOR WINDOWS USERS:
 1. Download the zip files from GitHub and extract it.